 Barbara Cory is an attorney and passionate animal lover who has been on the Board and the Governance Committee for 4 years.
 She has also been on the Boards of the Child Care Center, Discovery Museum and The Visiting Nurse Association.
 She has two dogs, one a rescue and a cat from the Humane Society of Chittenden County.

-Annemarie Daniels: Coldwell Banker Hickok & Boardman Realty
+Annemarie Daniels (Secretary): Coldwell Banker Hickok & Boardman Realty

 Annemarie is the VP of Real Estate Services and Principal Broker at Coldwell Banker Hickok & Boardman Realty.
 She is a graduate of the University of Maryland and brings many years of sales and project management experience to the Board.
 A longtime supporter, she is excited to connect her passion for housing with the mission of HSCC.